rohanarya/logbook-jersey-async/README.md

 logbook-jersey-async demo project

 * Execute ./gradlew bootRun to start the service
-* Call the below URL and watch the log pattern on the console
+* Call the below URL via browser and watch the log pattern on the console